 No doubt, this will be the strangest review of the classic film and holiday favorite It’s Wonderful Life you’ll ever read.
 I’m focusing on one aspect that’s absolutely central, but usually overlooked.
 Not on famed director Frank Capra’s style, featuring zany, often corny, feel-good endings, where “community” rides to the rescue.
 Not on the cheesy contrasts between Jimmy Stewart’s pre- and post-epiphany George Bailey character, or the movie’s every-life-touches-so-many moral.
 Not even on Clarence, George Bailey’s waif-like guardian angel, who just wants, finally, to get his angel wings.
 I’m focusing on the social core of the film.
 We always short-change the fact that the crux of the conflict pitting George and his father against Old Man Potter is housing, fair housing—more specifically, who gets to own homes in America.

-I’m thinking of this especially now, as my family’s organization, Emmanuel House—started by oldest son Rick and wife Desiree as a living memorial to my youngest son Bryan Emmanuel—is just a week away from its 8th Annual Silent Auction, this time with dinner and entertainment attached.
+I’m thinking of this especially now, as my family’s organization, EMMANUEL HOUSE—started by oldest son Rick and wife Desiree as a living memorial to my youngest son Bryan Emmanuel—is just a week away from its 8th Annual Silent Auction, this time with dinner and entertainment attached.
 It’s the main fundraiser for our efforts to uplift the working poor through education, yes, but even more through home ownership.